nova-pkgs/python/Doc/distutils/packageindex.rst

 packaged with distutils and other publishing tools, as well the distribution archives themselves.

-References to up to date PyPI documentation can be found at :ref:`publishing-python-packages`.
+Detailed instructions on using PyPI at :ref:`distributing-index`.

 .. _Python Package Index (PyPI): https://pypi.org